harrisoncramer/gitlab.nvim/README.md

 require('gitlab').setup({ project_id = 3, base_branch = 'master' })
 ```

-The first time you call the setup function the Go binary will be built.

 ## Usage

 First, check out the branch that you want to review locally.
+Then open Neovim and the reviewer will be initialized.
+The `project_id` you specify in your configuration must match the project_id of the Gitlab project your terminal is inside of.

 The `summary` command will pull down the MR description into a buffer so that you can read it: